dnsimple/dnsimple-support/content/articles/deleting-domain.markdown

 # Deleting a Domain

 <warning>
-Please review these considerations before deleting a domain:

-You should not delete an active domain registered or resolved with DNSimple.
+Do not delete an active domain registered or resolved with DNSimple.
 Deleting a domain in your account **will not** remove or cancel your domain registration.

-Deleting a domain from your DNSimple account also removes all records of this domain.
-Once the domain has been deleted we will not be able to assist in recovering any of the records.
-They are deleted completely from our system.
+Deleting a domain from your DNSimple account removes all records of this domain.
+Once the domain has been deleted, we will not be able to assist in recovering any of the records.
+They are completely deleted from our system.
 </warning>

 If the domain is registered with DNSimple, deleting the domain from your account will not delete the domain registration in the registry.
-Once a domain is registered you can't remove ownership through registrar deletion.
-You have to wait for the domain to expire, or transfer to a new owner.
+Once a domain is registered, you can't remove ownership through registrar deletion.
+You have to wait for the domain to expire, or transfer it to a new owner.

 When a domain is hosted, DNSimple will stop resolving DNS for the domain.

-If the domain is resolved with DNSimple, we will immediately stop resolving it, and the records will be removed according to their TTL.
+If the domain is resolved with DNSimple, we will immediately stop resolving it, and the records will be removed according to their TTL (Time To Live).

 <div class="section-steps" markdown="1">